 Improving rural competitiveness in Nampula and Zambezia provinces

-Under the Rural Development Focal Sector, geographic concentration of interventions is envisaged in the provinces of Nampula and Zambezia.
-These cover a variety of agro-ecological zones with overall favorable production conditions extending over the two development corridors of Nacala and Zambeze valley.
+Under the Rural Development Focal Sector, geographic concentration in Nampula and Zambezia aims to cover a variety of agro-ecological zones with overall favorable production conditions extending over the two development corridors of Nacala and Zambeze valley.
 Agriculture in these provinces is characterized by small-scale farming.

 Implementation started in 2019.

 Underway since 2017, the PROMOVE Nutrition 5-year programme is a partnership with UNICEF, the National Health Institute and the SUN-Civil Society Network, aiming to address the high levels of stunting in Mozambique.